rstudio/rstudio-docker-products/package-manager/README.md

 #### Example usage with a license file

-The container will automatically look for a license file at `/var/lib/rstudio-pm/*.lic` and will attempt to use it for activation if present.
+The container will automatically look for a license file at `/var/lib/rstudio-pm/*.lic` or `/home/rstudio-pm/.rstudio-pm/*.lic` and will attempt to use it for activation if present.
 This example uses a bind mount to provide the license file from the host machine.

 ```bash
 docker run -it --privileged \